CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cost-allocation-tags.md

 Steps 1&2 have already been implemented for the CMAS Center Account.<br>

+## Activation of an AWS Defined tag: createdBy in the Console

+Go to the Billing and Cost Management.
+On the left panel select Cost Allocation Tags
+On the AWS Generated cost allocation tags tab search for aws:createdBy
+Select and then click on activate.

+## Creation and activation of a user defined tag

 ## Creation of the  pclusterTagsAndBudget IAM Policy
 This was done via the AWS console.<br>
 Edited a policy named pclusterTagsAndBudget<br>